kw-ch/kw-ch.github.io/_projects/VLC Transmitter.md

 # Part 2: VPPM Module
 After getting the UART and Pulse Generator done, it's time for the main event: the VPPM modulator.

-VPPM is essentially a combination of PWM and PPM, where the position of the pulse within a pulse period is varied based on whether the current bit is a '0' or '1'.
+VPPM is essentially a combination of PWM and PPM, where the position of the pulse within a pulse period is used to represent a '0' or '1'.
+A '0' is represented by a pulse in the beginning of the period whreas a '1' is represented by a pulse at the end of the period.
 The width of the pulse is varied based on the desired dimming level of the LED.

-To implement this, I first define a pulse as a stream of bits.
-I mapped a '1' input to the right half of the pulse period (LSB of the stream) and a '0' input to the left half of the pulse period (MSB of the stream).

-(I know this is hard to visualize based on text alone so I'll probably make some diagrams to put here when I have the time/remember to)
+While this sounds simple, implementing this in Verilog is quite a challenge as controlling the timing of the pulse and varying the pulse position within the period is definitely non-trivial.
+However there is a bit of a workaround to achieve this without the need of complicated timing logic.

+Rather than trying to map the pulse to a specific position and time, we can instead define the entire pulse period as a stream of bits.
+We can then control the position of the pulse by setting the appropriate bits to a '1'.
+This makes our job significantly easier as the logic to implement this is much simpler.
+The timing element is already implemented in the Pulse Generator so we can take advantange of that to control the pulse period instead.

-Part 3: The FIFO Buffer (WIP)
+Part 3: The FIFO Buffer
+At this point, the system is demonstrably working but not exactly practical as so far it is just being tested with just single byte inputs from the PC.
+Real communication systems don't deal with single bytes but rather a continuous stream of data.
+This is where the First-In First-Out (FIFO) buffer comes in.

+A FIFO buffer is essentially just a block of memory that holds temporarily data which is not needed yet or can't be read immediately due to ongoing processing happening down the line.
+As its name implies, it operates on a first-in, first-out basis, where the first bit of data that went in is also the first one to be processed.
+It's analogous to queuing up in real life, where the first person in the queue gets serviced first.

+Writing a FIFO buffer from scratch is a huge task, hence the easier solution is to use one of the existing IP cores from Altera.
+I used a FIFO buffer capable of storing 128 bits, this translates to 16 bytes which considering the speed of our system, should be enough of a buffer.

+In an effort to make things more platform-independent, I also wrote a 'wrapper' module that allows interfacing with the FIFO buffer IP core in such a way that allows me to swap between IP cores from different vendors.
+This way, I am not chained to just Altera but can easily migrate the system to a different FPGA vendor should the need arises.

+Part 4: Packetizing (WIP)